nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [developer.sh: Kubernetes client tools overview](https://developer.sh/posts/kubernetes-client-tools-overview)
 * [kubectx](https://github.com/ahmetb/kubectx) Faster way to switch between clusters and namespaces in kubectl
 * [go-kubectx](https://github.com/aca/go-kubectx) 5x-10x faster alternative to kubectx.
 Uses client-go.
-* [kubevious](https://github.com/kubevious/kubevious) is open-source software that provides a usable and highly graphical interface for Kubernetes.
+* [kubevious: application centric Kubernetes UI 🌟](https://kubevious.io/) is open-source software that provides a usable and highly graphical interface for Kubernetes.
 Kubevious renders all configurations relevant to the application in one place.
 * [Guard](https://github.com/appscode/guard) is a Kubernetes Webhook Authentication server.
 Using guard, you can log into your Kubernetes cluster using various auth providers.
 Guard also configures groups of authenticated user appropriately.
 * [itnext.io: **arkade** by example — Kubernetes apps, the easy way 🌟](https://itnext.io/kubernetes-apps-the-easy-way-f06d9e5cad3c)
 * [**Kubei**](https://github.com/Portshift/kubei) is a flexible Kubernetes runtime scanner, scanning images of worker and Kubernetes nodes providing accurate vulnerabilities assessment.